 Traveling solo isn’t scary — in fact, I love traveling alone.
 Read our guide to traveling solo in Europe.

 My first trip backpacking Europe was completely solo.
 I loved it.
 I was worried that I would be an outcast and I would be lonely, but I ended up meeting new people every day.
 Traveling alone gives you the freedom to do whatever you want, whenever you want.
-I was able to change my plans quickly and I didn’t have to argue with my travel partner about anything.
+I was able to change my plans quickly, and I didn’t have to argue with a travel partner about anything.

-Traveling can be stressful and we often take our frustration out on the people we travel with.
+Traveling can be stressful, and we often take our frustration out on the people we travel with.
 Here are some tips for traveling without killing your travel partners.